GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Readability of code is now my first priority.
-It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
+> ### Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >
-> ~ *Douglas Crockford*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts